Paid Search Marketing

 3. Who is my audience?
 And what are their hopes, dreams, and aspirations?
 As silly as that sounds, it’s true to some degree – the better you understand your audience, the more you can cater to their wants and needs.
+Unless you know who your ideal customers are, it will be very difficult to write persuasive copy in the voice of the customer.
 So get in your audience’s head, Hannibal Lecter-style.

 4. How did they get to my landing page?
 Consider changing your message depending on where your users come from – a different message might be appropriate for users who arrived at your landing page coming from Google vs. from Twitter or Facebook.
 Businesses with more landing pages (30+) generate 7x more leads than those with only a handful, so there’s no denying their value.
 Ideally you want a tailored landing page for each ad group, but that’s a pretty hefty operation, so start where you can.
 Try beginning with one custom landing page per campaign, and add from there for individual ad groups when resources allow.

 How to Make Great Landing Pages That Convert

 Now that we’ve covered the fundamental pre-landing page questions, let’s discuss how you can make awesome landing pages.
 Great landing pages…